hacl-star/hacl-star/README.EverCrypt.md

    using compiler intrinsics for MSVC
-³: relies on `alloca`; eliminates compound literals and enforces C89 scope to generate syntactically C89-compliant code; code still relies on inttypes.h and other headers that you may have to provide depending on your target
+³: relies on `alloca`; eliminates compound literals and enforces C89 scope to generate syntactically C89-compliant code; code still relies on inttypes.h and other headers that you may have to provide depending on your target; does not include Merkle Trees
-⁴: compact variants minimize the amount of C files; the generic variant does not

 ## Integrating EverCrypt